 Burundi was a State Party to the International Criminal Court (ICC) and ratified the Rome Statute on September 21, 2004.
 On April 25, 2016, after receiving communications of alleged atrocity crimes committed in Burundi, the ICC Office of the Prosecutor (OTP) opened a preliminary examination.
 In October 2016, Burundi’s Parliament voted to withdraw from the ICC and notified the UN Secretary General of the withdrawal.
-Withdrawal from the ICC becomes effective one year after withdrawal notification to the UN Secretary General, unless otherwise specified, under Article 127(1) of the Rome Statute, and a State is not discharged, by reason of its withdrawal, from its obligations under the Rome Statute including the duty to cooperate with investigations and proceedings which were commenced prior to the date on which the withdrawal became effective under Article 127(2) of the Rome Statute.
-Burundi’s withdrawal from the Rome Statute became effective on 27 October 2017.
+Withdrawal from the ICC becomes effective one year after withdrawal notification to the UN Secretary General, unless otherwise specified, under Article 127(1) of the Rome Statute.
+A State is not discharged, by reason of its withdrawal, from its obligations under the Rome Statute including the duty to cooperate with investigations and proceedings which were commenced prior to the date on which the withdrawal became effective under Article 127(2) of the Rome Statute.
+Burundi’s withdrawal from the Rome Statute became effective on October 27, 2017.

 On October 25, 2017, Pre-Trial Chamber III authorized the Prosecutor’s request pursuant to Art.
 15(3) to open an investigation in Burundi.
 The Prosecutor opened an investigation proprio motu into alleged crimes against humanity committed in Burundi or by nationals of Burundi.
 The focus of the investigation is alleged crimes of murder and attempted murder, imprisonment or severe deprivation of liberty, torture, rape, enforced disappearance, and persecution committed between April 26, 2015 and October 26, 2017.

 For more information on the situation in Burundi, please visit the ICC page.